ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

 possible (within reason), and to have sector borders, trade routes, and important astronomical features such as the Void of Chopani labled.

+Delete the ui folder in images if the background looks like garbage in-game.
+Anything contained in there is meant for development, and is not intended to be shown in game.

 The images shown in the background are screenshots from http://www.swgalaxymap.com/ The orange systems are systems that appear in Canon, and the blue systems are systems that appear exclusively in Legends.
 Many of the most important systems such as Hoth